ysdn2019/Graduates-List/graduates/anna-lin.md

 ---
 path: /work/Palette
 graduate: Anna Lin
-mainimg: /assets/work/Lin_Anna_project1_web_main.jpg
+cover: /assets/work/Lin_Anna_project1_web_main.jpg
-thumbnailimg: /assets/work/Lin_Anna_project1_web_thumbnail.jpg
+thumbnail: /assets/work/Lin_Anna_project1_web_thumbnail.jpg
 title: Palette
 groupmembers:
-fields: Branding, Communication, Editorial
+category: Branding, Communication, Editorial
 mediumdimensions:
 description: Palette is a grocery brand designed to reduce food waste by offering groceries portioned in smaller quantities.
 In response to the growing trend of Canadians living alone, those who cook for themselves now have access to a variety of foods without worrying about the leftover ingredients.
 digitallink: